 And it gets even stickier with diversified funds like ETFs and mutual funds—here the law unclear.
 Questions have arisen on whether it’s okay to sell an index fund at a loss and buy a similar one right back.
 I wouldn’t recommend it, but if you really need to—please consult a tax professional.

 Keep in mind that “owning the stock” means just that, regardless of which account you own it in.
 So, for example, if you sell a stock at a loss from your brokerage with one firm, you can’t just go buy it in a different account with another.

 Remember, this only applies to losses, not gains.
 There is a lot of fine print with this law, so be sure to check with a tax professional if you’re concerned.

 This is yet another reason I suggest consolidating your accounts and simplifying your investment strategy.
-A robo-advisor such as Betterment, would handle all of this for you automatically.
+A robo-advisor would handle this for you automatically.

 6. You’re not in the 10% or 15% tax brackets

 This is the big one.
 If you make more than a certain amount, you’re sure to benefit from tax-loss harvesting.
-But if you’re in the 10% or 15%-tax bracket, you pay 0%in capital gains taxes.
+But if you’re in the 10% or 15% tax bracket, you pay 0% in long-term capital gains taxes.
 So there’s no reason to try to offset taxes on your gains by “harvesting” your losses.
 You’ll pay no taxes on those gains regardless!

-If you fall into any of the following three categories, TLH will not be a benefit to you at all:
+If you fall into any of the following three categories in 2023, TLH will not be a benefit to you at all: